StatStud/book-club/content/posts/never-get-angry-again.md

 - The reason why intellect plays little roll in self-awareness is because making high quality decisions is rarely about reason and logic (that's already done beforehand) but in the emotion and desire **TO EXECUTE ON THAT LOGIC**.
 Everyone knows what to do, few do it.
 - Money doesn't buy happiness, yet the majority of people are in living paycheck-to-paycheck trying to buy their way into happiness.
 What does logic have to do with it?
 - We align the entirety of our lives to accommodate our story.
 We become what we think about.
+- Living a life with meaning not only brings pleasure and bolsters our emotional, spiritual, and physical health, bit it also results in **less suffering**.
+- The cure to anger is perspective
+- Pain does not make a person unhappy; suffering does, and suffering is a consequence of our choices, not of our circumstances.
+- Suffering is the emotional consequence of ignoring reality and the opportunity for growth.
+Our tendency to avoid the pain inherent in taking responsibility for our lives is at the root of anger, and is central to nearly every emotional aliment.
+The more responsible our choices, the greater our self-esteem.
+Should we resist reality, our struggle will be in vain.
+If we fail to act responsibly, all pain swells into suffering, and all suffering gives birth to anger.

 # Introduction